 The hidden costs of spreadsheet-based CRM that users don't see:

-Bridge strategy: Don't eliminate Excel immediately.
+💡 Bridge Strategy: Don't eliminate Excel immediately.
 Enable Excel exports from Salesforce.
 Let users have their familiar views while data lives in the proper system.

 Adoption requires motivation.
 Build a case that resonates with each stakeholder group.